scenee/FloatingPanel/README.md

 You can show a floating panel over UINavigationController from the container view controllers as a modality of `.overCurrentContext` style.

+> [!NOTE]
-:pencil2: FloatingPanelController has the custom presentation controller.
+> FloatingPanelController has the custom presentation controller.
 If you would like to customize the presentation/dismissal, please see [Transitioning](https://github.com/SCENEE/FloatingPanel/blob/master/Sources/Transitioning.swift).

 ## View hierarchy